 While symptoms for keratoconus often first appear in the late teens and early twenties, there are instances where a diagnosis may come later in life.
 Keratoconus can often be misdiagnosed, as symptoms can be confused for other more common conditions.
 If left untreated, it can result in significant visual loss.

-Keratoconus has been considered a rare disease, but with more accurate tools and more advanced diagnostic equipment , we are learning that this condition may be more common.
+Keratoconus has been considered a rare disease, but with more accurate tools and more advanced diagnostic equipment, as well as more awareness, we are learning that this condition may be more common.

 With new diagnostic tools allowing for earlier diagnosis and an increase in awareness of the condition among people and physicians, keratoconus is being detected sooner and more accurately.
 It’s important to call the eye doctor if you notice changes in your or your family’s vision.

 There are FDA-approved treatment options available, such as corneal cross-linking, clinically proven to slow or halt the progression of the condition.
 We recently spoke with one of our keratoconus experts, Dr. Audrey Talley-Rostov of Northwest Eye Surgeons, about when someone should be screened for keratoconus, the importance of early diagnosis, and how keratoconus awareness has developed over the years.

 How do you determine if someone should be screened for keratoconus?
 What are the warning signs?

 Anyone who has increasing astigmatism, a family history of keratoconus and/or significant change in vision, especially in childhood or teenage years, should be screened for keratoconus.
 However, adults over 40 can also have changes and development or progression of this condition.
 It is important to be aware of increasing astigmatism, as this may be the first sign of keratoconus.

 Why are awareness and early keratoconus diagnosis important for someone’s short and long-term eye health?